 Study Abroad Advisor

-- Describe your role in the office --- I plan on-campus events, develop marketing and social media campaigns, and advise students on study abroad opportunities and procedures.
+- Describe your role in the office --- I plan on-campus/virtual events, develop marketing and social media campaigns, and advise students on study abroad opportunities and procedures.

 Education --- M.A. in Higher Education Administration, UofL & B.A. in International Studies, University of Kentucky